 Songtsam Tacheng is located in a fertile mountain valley in a region of Yunnan populated by minority tribes and local villages.
-The nine simple rooms have been decorated in a traditional style using local Chinese artwork and furniture as well as Tibetan rugs and each has a spacious balcony offering views of the surrounding terraced fields.
+The nine simple rooms have been decorated in a traditional style using local artwork and furnishings and each has a spacious balcony offering views of the surrounding terraced fields.

 Why we like songtsam tacheng